brightway-lca/brightway2-io/README.rst

 Provides the following importers:

     * Ecospold 1 (single & multioutput)
     * Ecospold 1 impact assessment
     * Ecospold 2
     * SimaPro CSV

 As well as the following exporters:

     * Excel
     * Gephi GEXF
     * Matlab

 Additionally, data can be imported or exported into Brightway packages, and the entire data directory can be snapshotted.

 TODO:

     * Ecospold 1: Link to ecoinvent 2 background databases.
     * Ecospld 1 multioutput: Clean ``code`` field.
     * SimaPro CSV: Link to ecoinvent 2 (with detoxify) background databases.
+    * What biosphere flows does SimaPro 8 use?
+Ecoinvent 2 or 3?
     * Tests.

-SimaPro questions:
-* SimaPro 8 and new ecoinvent biosphere flow names?